SANDRA BACKLUND: “WORKING ON A COLLECTION IS LIKE BEING IN A STATE OF TRYING TO SOLVE A MATH PROBLEM OR A RIDDLE.”

 ”Fashion is very gratifying because it encompasses so many of the things I am interested in: design, craftsmanship and traditional techniques, but also conceptual and artistic ideas and issues.”

-The task of categorising Sandra’s designs is far from straightforward.
+The task of categorizing Sandra’s work is far from straightforward.
 A few months ago she was awarded a prestigious Swedish visual arts grant for her design and her uncompromising attitude when choosing materials and techniques.
-When The Art Institute of Chicago bring together three designers and fashion houses for their first show on fashion this spring, they’ve chosen Backlund, Bless and Boudicca.
+When The Art Institute of Chicago brings together three designers and fashion houses for their first show on fashion this spring, they’ve chosen Backlund, Bless and Boudicca.
 What they all have in common is, besides their unusual approach to fashion, that they are part of a new phenomenon.
 By taking on an interdisciplinary approach to the medium, they have the possibility to incorporate architecture, design, art or film, and thereby transcend traditional production and presentation techniques.

 “I like it when a garment can take on different meanings, depending on who picks it up.
 A garment might be photographed for Vogue one day, and exhibited as an art object at a design fair the next.”